Rent To Own Pros and Cons | Is It Worth It?

 In a worst-case scenario, this can override your rent-to-own agreement entirely.
 The home may be taken back by the lender and sold through foreclosure proceedings, which could result in you losing your option fee, accumulated rent credits, and the ability to purchase the home.

-To reduce exposure, it’s critical that your agreement is structured with proper legal safeguards.
-One key protection is ensuring that your option deposit and rent credits are held in trust by a licensed real estate brokerage or independent lawyer, rather than being paid directly and held by the seller.
+To reduce exposure, ensure your agreement dictates that your option deposit and rent credits are held in trust by a licensed real estate brokerage or independent lawyer, rather than being pocketed directly by the seller.

 Rent to Own Pros for Sellers